 Leonardo is working together with Elettronica, an Italian electronic defence equipment supplier, under a collaboration agreement within the FCAS programme.
 The partnership will focus on the demonstration of advanced sensors and systems of the aircraft.

 More than 600 organisations across the UK are engaged in the Tempest programme.

-Wind River, a software solutions provider, was appointed by BAE Systems to support technology demonstration work of Tempest programme in April 2022.
+Wind River, a software solutions provider, was appointed by BAE Systems to support the technology demonstration work of the Tempest programme in April 2022.

 Tempest will be a sixth-generation optionally-manned stealth-capable fighter jet, which will be designed to be connected, flexible and upgradeable to stay ahead of changing threats.